marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 # Summary
 Officially Java didn't introduce unsigned integer types.
-Whereas the workaround was introduced in `Java 8` and determined developer can make these operations if really required.
+Whereas the workaround was introduced in `Java 8` and a determined developer can make these operations if really required.